Heart's Delight-Islington: Location

 The town is located on Route 80 between Cavendish and Heart's Desire.
 It is about 15 minutes from the Pitcher's Pond Golf Course, and 30 minutes from Carbonear in Conception Bay.

 Etymology

-There are severals stories about the origin of the name "Heart's Delight."
+There are several stories about the origin of the name "Heart's Delight."
 One is that it was named by a traveler who arrived in the cove and found his "Heart's Delight" there:...the name Heart's Delight was given to create a favourable impression.
 Local tradition maintains that the community was given its name by weary travellers who were "delighted" by the beauty of the place.
 The harbour of Heart's Delight is also said to resemble the shape of a heart.Another theory says that Heart's Delight and the communities of Heart's Desire and Heart's Content were named after fishing vessels, the Heart's Delight, the Heart's Desire and the Heart's Content, that fished out of the surrounding harbour during the fishery in the 17th and 18th centuries.